zainab-hsini/poster-stormer/README.md

 # Poster Stormer

-**Poster Stormer** is a web application that generates movie posters based on user-input prompts and additional features.
-The app is designed with React, showcasing a user-friendly interface where users can select genres, decades, and styles for poster generation.
+**Poster Stormer** is a web application that generates movie posters based on user-input prompts.
+Using React for the frontend and FastAPI for the backend, the app allows users to specify genres, decades, and styles for poster generation.
+It dynamically recommends similar movie posters based on the user’s input.

 ## Table of Contents